Education in Paris

 In the early 9th century, the emperor Charlemagne mandated all churches to give lessons in reading, writing and basic arithmetic to their parishes, and cathedrals to give a higher-education in the finer arts of language, physics, music, and theology; at that time, Paris was already one of France's major cathedral towns and beginning its rise to fame as a scholastic centre.
 By the early 13th century, the Île de la Cité Notre-Dame cathedral school had many famous teachers, and the controversial teachings of some of these led to the creation of a separate Left-Bank Sainte-Genevieve University that would become the centre of Paris's scholastic Latin Quarter best represented by the Sorbonne university.

 Twelve centuries later, education in Paris and the Paris region (Île-de-France région) employs approximately 330,000 people, 170,000 of whom are teachers and professors teaching approximately 2.9 million children and students in around 9,000 primary, secondary, and higher education schools and institutions.

 Primary and secondary education

-Paris is home to several of France's most prestigious high-schools such as Lycée saint Louis de Gonzague (the best high school in France), Lycée Stanislas, Lycée Louis-le-Grand and Lycée Henri-IV.
+Paris is home to several of France's most prestigious high-schools such as Lycée saint Louis de Gonzague, Lycée Stanislas, Lycée Louis-le-Grand and Lycée Henri-IV.
 Other high-schools of international renown in the Paris area include the Lycée International de Saint Germain-en-Laye and the École Active Bilingue Jeannine Manuel.

 The Kingsworth International School along with the International School of Paris, are within the city.
 The Internationale Deutsche Schule Paris, the American School of Paris, the British School of Paris, the German international school and École Japonaise de Paris, along with the Japanese international school are located in nearby suburbs.